 A. Location and Description: Nounou and Kālepa Forest Reserves (FR) together comprise approximately 1,393 acres of public land (Tables 1 and 2), and are located on the eastern side of Kaua'i (Figure 1).
 Nounou FR lies to the north of Kālepa FR, separated by the Wailua River which is part of the Wailua River State Park.
 Nounou FR is bordered by privately owned land on its western and northeastern boundaries, and bordered by other State land on its southern and southeastern boundaries.
 Kālepa FR is primarily surrounded by other State lands except for the south and southeastern corner.
 The Department of Hawaiian Home Lands (DHHL) owns much of the land that abuts the makai side of Kālepa FR, and it may eventually be developed.
+The County's proposed site for a new landfill is adjacent to the western boundary of Kalepa FR.

-These forest reserves are on the windward side of Kaua'i and is generally characterized by steep, lowermesic forested slopes.
+These forest reserves are on the windward side of Kaua'i and are generally characterized by steep, lower- mesic forested slopes.
 Vegetation is primarily composed of non-native species, although some native vegetation still exists in the upper portion of the reserves.
 The communities served by these forest reserves include Kapa'a, Wailua Houselots, Wailua Homesteads, Waipouli, Kapaia, and Hanamā'ulu.